gcallah/Rationalism/CommonCause/common.md

 however, are very different: Classical liberals disagree with the means national conservatives deploy because they believe that the state must remain neutral among competing ends.
-Progressive liberals, on the other hand, disagree only with the ends that these conservatives seek, not the means they would employ."
+Progressive liberals, on the other hand, disagree only with the ends that these conservatives seek..."

 And here we discover the first, and most fatal, flaw in Vallier's argument: the idea that the state *must*, indeed that the state *can*, remain "neutral among competing ends" is not a serious policy proposal or proposition in political
-philosophy: it is a piece of propaganda, under the cover of which "classical liberalism" conceals the fact that it advances classical liberal ends, and pretends that it is merely a neutral umpire.
+philosophy: it is a piece of propaganda, under the cover of which "classical liberalism" conceals the fact that it advances classical liberal ends.

 "How so?" you may ask.
 Well, let us start off with some simpler examples, and work our way into trickier cases.
 Imagine a serial killer who insists that, if